Deadwood (Deadwood episode): Plot

 Brom Garret, a wealthy aspiring prospector, arrives from New York City.
 Swearengen enlists E. B. Farnum and Tim Driscoll in a conspiracy to swindle Garret into paying $14,000 for a pinched-out gold claim.
-As Driscoll is heavily indebted to the Gem, Swearengen pockets the money.
-The conspiracy deepens as he has Dority stab Driscoll to death to ensure his silence.
+Driscoll, hoping to secure a larger cut for himself, goes against the plan and pushes Garret to $20,000, irritating Al. As Driscoll is heavily indebted to the Gem, Swearengen pockets the money.
+Al orders Dan Dority to kill Driscoll to ensure his silence.

+Garret returns to the local hotel and tells his wife, Alma Garret about the purchase of the gold claim.
+Alma is addicted to laudanum, and responds with passive disinterest.

 News of a massacre arrives in Deadwood: an entire family, a disoriented man says, has been killed by Sioux on the road.
 When pressed, the man says he saw two dead children, but townspeople say the family had three children.
-Hickok puts together a party, including Bullock, to search for the missing child.
-Fearing a major disruption of business, Swearengen offers up free alcohol and discounted sex to those that stay behind with him.
+Hickok and Bullock put together a party to search for the missing child.
+Fearing a major disruption of business, Swearengen offers up free alcohol and a discount on prostitution to those that stay behind with him.
 As they leave the saloon, Bullock confides to Hickok his suspicions about the story.

 The search party finds a ransacked wagon, the mutilated family, and young Sofia Metz, wounded but alive, in a nearby bush.
+Meanwhile, at the Gem, Dority murders Tim Driscoll.

-After leaving her with the doctor, Hickok and Bullock confront the man who brought the news, accusing him of staging the raid to line his own pockets.
-The man draws his gun, but is shot dead.
-As the violence outside comes to a conclusion, Swearengen goes to bed with a bruised Trixie.
+As dawn breaks, the search party returns to town.
+Calamity Jane brings Sofia to Doc Cochran.
+Hickok and Bullock confront the man who brought the news, accusing him of staging the raid to line his own pockets.
+The man draws his gun, but is shot dead by Hickcok.
+Swearengen observes the duel from the balcony of the Gem, then goes to bed with a bruised Trixie.